Ellior2/Ellior2.github.io/_posts/2016-11-18-Sonication.md

 First thing in the morning I will make 20ml of the 50mM NH4HCO3 in 6M Urea.
 To do so I will add 20ml of nanopure using a glass graduated cylinder into a 45ml falcon tube.
 Then I will weigh out 79.06mg of NH4HCO3 and add to the falcon tube and vortex to dissolve.
 Next I will weight out 7.21g of Urea and add this to the falcon tube.
 Again vortex to dissolve.

+Go get dry-ice from Health Sciences J-Wing.
+Find a cooler and tongs to bring with you.

 _Sonication Process_

 Obtain the 22 samples out of box in the -80C and place in rack.